adesandr/GliderThrow_Meter/README.md

 The project is composed of two parts, the server (Esp_mad_Server directory) and the client (Esp_mad_Client directory).

-Two extra libraries are used in the project : i2clibdev and MPU6050 from jrowberg (https://github.com/jrowberg/i2cdevlib).
+Two extras libraries are used in the project : i2clibdev and MPU6050 from jrowberg (https://github.com/jrowberg/i2cdevlib).

 These libraries are in the extra_components directrory of the project.
 Take care to update the Makefile given in Esp_mad_Client & Server regarding your own configuration.